snur206/reading-notes/201/class2notes.md

 *Making Decisions In Your Code - Conditionals*

-An if statement checks a  and if it evaluates to ___, then the code block will execute.
+An if statement checks a condition and if it evaluates to true, then the code block will execute.

 Else if is used when you want to chain extra choices or outcomes to if...else.